abhitpahwa/parallel_and_distributed_computing/README.md

 - matrix_100* 100_2.c : text file of matrix 2 created using create_matrix_100* 100.py
 - matrix_200* 200_1.c : text file of matrix 1 created using create_matrix.py
 - matrix_200* 200_2.c : text file of matrix 2 created using create_matrix.py
+- textfile.txt : pdc_lab1_b.c requires a file with the given name; the text inside can be edited.